marrus-sh/MarketCommons2-Ecmascript/README.markdown

   be advised.

 Market Commons [ⅠⅠ] documents are usually given a `.market` extension.
-A `.marketdj` extension is recommended for external Declaration of Jargon documents.
+A `.marketdj` extension is *recommended* for external Declaration of Jargon documents.

 Make your source files available!
 Including a `<link>` element in the preamble of your document will help others find the original Market Commons ⅠⅠ source.
-The following is an example:
+The following is an example :—

 ```xml
 <link rel="alternate" type="application/x.market" href="index.market"/>